nixworks/public/news/2006/11/3/index.md

 ##### United States House of Representatives
 ### [ U.S. Rep. Bob Ney of Ohio resigns from Congress after having pleaded guilty to charges relating to Jack Abramoff. ](/news/2006/11/3/u-s-rep-bob-ney-of-ohio-resigns-from-congress-after-having-pleaded-guilty-to-charges-relating-to-jack-abramoff.md)
-_Context: Bob Ney, Ohio, Jack Abramoff, United States House of Representatives_
+_Context: United States House of Representatives, Bob Ney, Ohio, Jack Abramoff_

 ##### American
 ### [ The U.S. National Transportation Safety Board states that a stiff wind blew the plane carrying New York Yankees pitcher Cory Lidle off-course and into an apartment building in New York City. ](/news/2006/11/3/the-u-s-national-transportation-safety-board-states-that-a-stiff-wind-blew-the-plane-carrying-new-york-yankees-pitcher-cory-lidle-off-cour.md)
-_Context: NTSB, Cory Lidle, New York Yankees, American, into an apartment building, New York City_
+_Context: into an apartment building, New York Yankees, New York City, Cory Lidle, American, NTSB_

 ##### World Meteorological Organisation
 ### [ The World Meteorological Organisation reports that greenhouse gases in the atmosphere reached a record high in 2005 and are still increasing. ](/news/2006/11/3/the-world-meteorological-organisation-reports-that-greenhouse-gases-in-the-atmosphere-reached-a-record-high-in-2005-and-are-still-increasin.md)